-- 1. Add 4 full drops of Extraction Reagent 1 and 4 full drops of Extraction Reagent 2 into an extraction tube.
-Tap the bottom of the tube gently to mix the liquid. - 2.
-Add 1 full drop of positive or negative control solution into the tube, holding the bottle - 3.
+- into an extraction tube.
+Tap the bottom of the tube gently to mix the liquid. - Add 1 full drop of positive or negative control solution into the tube, holding the bottle upright - 3.
 Place a clean swab into this extraction tube and agitate the swab in the solution by rotating it at least 15 times.
 Leave the swab in the extraction tube for 1 minute.
-Then express the liquid from the swab head by rolling the swab against the inside of the extraction tube and squeezing the extraction tube as the swab is withdrawn.
-Discard the swab. - 4.
-Continue with Step 5 of Directions For Use. - If the controls do not yield the expected results, do not use the test results.
-Repeat the test or contact your distributor
+Then squeeze the liquid from the swab head by rolling the swab against the inside of the extraction tube and squeezing the extraction tube as the swab is withdrawn.
+Discard - Continue with Step 5 of Directions For Use.
+If the controls do not yield the expected results, do not use the test results.
+Repeat the test or contact your distributor.